 - Contact information:

-Unitec library consists of four library branches, two learning commons (Te Puna Ora o Waitakere and Te Puna Ora o Albany) and a student computer centre.
+Unitec library consists of three library branches.
 Our curriculum focused collection varies from branch to branch in accordance with what is taught at that location.
-See our hours , locations and maps.
+See our hours, locations and maps.

 Unitec Library services and resources are provided to meet the teaching, learning and research needs of Unitec’s students and staff.
 Every authorised user of the Library’s services and resources has both a right to work without undue disturbance or distraction and a duty to respect the rights of others.
 The Library policy details these rights and duties and is written for the benefit of all Library users.
 See the Library policy.

 Our specialist information librarians will help you find the material you need.
-We will do this in person at the information desk, via email or live chat.
+You can make an appointment with your knowledge specialist via email or live chat.
 We also offer workshops for classes on how to locate, evaluate and use information effectively.
 These can be tailored to particular course requirements.
 Alternatively, use our online tutorials which explain how to use the catalogue and research databases.
 Use your student or staff ID card to borrow items.

-For each academic area in Unitec we provide dedicated liaison librarians who work together with teaching staff to ensure library resources are relevant and up to date, in accordance with curriculum needs.
+For each academic area in Unitec we provide dedicated library knowledge specialists who work together with teaching staff to ensure library resources are relevant and up to date, in accordance with curriculum needs.
 Other specialist services include creating course reserve lists, assisting distance students and postgraduates to get access to resources they need, and assisting with the use of endnote bibliographic software.
 We strive to provide flexible, customised service.
 We value feedback on any aspect of our service.
 More about our services